-Some of these permission will be needed for an app to function fully.
-For example, you will not have much luck using the Insights app without read permissions for Graph Data as the dashboards and widgets won't be able to load the data!
+Some of these permissions are needed for an app to function fully.
+For example, you are not able to use the Insights app without read permissions for Graph Data because the dashboards and widgets cannot load the data.

 App level permissions such as Alerts Read or Alerts Admin apply to the application pages shown primarily on the app switcher.
 However, a few other categories have been added including Integrations and Endpoint Compliance Agent despite that they are not strictly apps, they function as one and it was easy to group their responsibilities together.